 Saturday, 7:00 a.m. - 12:00 p.m.

-At the Middlesex Hospital Marlborough Medical Center, we have developed a reputation as a convenient center that offers quality health care services provided by skilled, caring medical professionals to the community residents we serve.
-In our state-of-the-art, 20,000-square-foot location, our expert staff utilizes the latest technology to offer a wide range of services including 24/7 emergency care, Express Care, advanced diagnostic imaging (including CT, MRI and digital mammography), outpatient laboratory services, pre-operative testing and more.
+Our expert staff uses the latest technology to offer a wide range of services, including 24/7 emergency care, advanced diagnostic imaging (including CT, MRI and digital mammography), outpatient laboratory services, pre-operative testing and more.

-There are also isolation and decontamination areas in the Emergency Department and a helipad on site for LIFE STAR medical helicopter transports.
+We have 12 emergency treatment rooms—with two dedicated to critical patients—and our facility also features isolation and decontamination areas, plus a helipad on site for LIFE STAR medical helicopter transports.

 Middlesex Hospital paramedics provide critical treatment in the field, working alongside fire and EMS personnel throughout its service area.
 The Middlesex Hospital paramedic service is one of only three such hospital–based services in the state.